 The binary executable of GEMMA works well for a reasonably large number of individuals (say, for example, the "-eigen" option works for at least 45,000 individuals).
-Due to the outdated computation environment the software was compiled on, however, for larger sample size and for improved computation efficiency, it is recommended to compile GEMMA on user's own modern computer system.

-If you want to compile GEMMA by yourself, you will need to download the source code, and you will need a standard C/C++ compiler such as GNU gcc, as well as the GSL and LAPACK libraries.
-You will need to change the library paths in the Makefile accordingly.
+If you want to compile GEMMA by yourself, you will need to download the source code, and you will need a standard C/C++ compiler such as GNU gcc, as well as GSL and OpenBLAS libraries.
 A sample Makefile is provided along with the source code.
-For details on installing GSL library, please refer to http://www.gnu.org/s/gsl/.
-For details on installing LAPACK library, please refer to http://www.netlib.org/lapack/.